gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve configuration settings for lanes.
+Get lane config for the order

 *Returned Response:*